Workiva/go-datastructures/README.md

 An extension of the X-Fast trie in which an X-Fast trie is combined with some other ordered data structure to reduce space consumption and improve CRUD types of operations.
-These secondary structures are often BSTs, but our implemention uses a simple ordered list as I believe this improves cache locality.
+These secondary structures are often BSTs, but our implementation uses a simple ordered list as I believe this improves cache locality.
 We also use fixed size buckets to aid in parallelization of operations.
 Exact time complexities are in that package.